MeritRank: Sybil Tolerant Reputation for Merit-based Tokenomics: Conclusion

 \section{Conclusion}

-The advances in complex blockchain applications reveal limits of naive tokenomics based on simple models of monetary incentives for token holders.
-Merit-based non-transferable reputation schemes that reward active contributors present a promising direction of engineering for novel blockchain applications such as DAOs.
-However, application of reputation in decentralized environments is limited by the \textit{reputation trilemma}.
-We argue that the feedback aggregation mechanism is the most feasible approach for such solutions as it does not sacrifice the trustless properties of decentralization.
-While some existing solutions, such as SourceCred address the problem of feedback accounting, no solutions are providing Sybil tolerance for reputation mechanisms based on feedback aggregation.
+The advances in complex blockchain applications have exposed the limitations of naive tokenomics, which often rely on simple models of monetary incentives for token holders.
+Merit-based reputation schemes that reward active contributors represent a promising direction for the development of novel blockchain applications such as DAOs.
+However, the application of reputation in decentralized environments is constrained by the \textit{reputation trilemma}, which posits that a system cannot simultaneously be generalizable, trustless, and Sybil-resistant.
+We argue that feedback aggregation mechanisms offer the best approach to overcome this challenge as they maintain the trustless property essential to decentralization and are generalizable across various contexts.
+However, these mechanisms are inherently vulnerable to Sybil attacks, where malicious actors can inflate their reputation scores by creating multiple fake identities.
+To address this issue, we propose \meritrank{}, Sybil-tolerant reputations based on feedback aggregation with three decay mechanisms— transitivity decay, connectivity decay, and epoch decay.

-We propose MeritRank: a Sybil tolerant reputation mechanism based on feedback aggregation from the participants of decentralized applications.
-We use data set from interactions of MakerDAO participants to show experimentally that MeritRank reputation mechanism bounds the profit of attacker using Sybils.
-The novelty of this approach lies with modifications for reputation decay: transitivity decay, epoch decay, and connectivity decay.
-Experimental results show that a combination of transitivity decay and connectivity decay can provide a desirable level of Sybil tolerance.
-Another advantage of our approach is the ability to fine-tune the parameters in order to achieve the context-specific balance between the utility of reputation and Sybil tolerance.
-These properties suggest that MeritRank provides practical solution to the reputation trilemma.
+Using a dataset of MakerDAO participant interactions, we experimentally demonstrate that \meritrank{} effectively limits the gains of attackers employing Sybil strategies.
+Furthermore, we investigate informativeness, i.e. the ability to accurately preserve the reputation of honest participants.
+Our experiments indicate that a combination of transitivity decay and connectivity decay achieves a desirable level of Sybil tolerance while preserving higher informativeness.
+In contrast, our findings reveal that epoch decay does not enhance Sybil tolerance and can even be counterproductive, as attackers can exploit it by continuously introducing new Sybil identities.

+In conclusion, \meritrank{} offers a practical and effective solution for addressing the reputation trilemma.
+It allows for the application of different decay parameter choices to balance the trade-offs between informativeness and Sybil tolerance.
+Future work could explore alternative heuristics to optimize this balance and further investigate the counterproductive effects of certain mechanisms, such as epoch decay, to mitigate unintended vulnerabilities in reputation systems.